plurid/elementql/README.md

 server.start();
 ```

-The server will then accept requests on the `/elementql` path for the elements in the `./elements` directory.
+The server will then accept requests on the `http://localhost:21100/elementql` URL for the elements in the `./elements` directory.

 The `./elements` directory has a structure of folders with element-specific files: `.js`, `.jsx`, `.ts`, `.tsx`, or `.css`.
 For example